-\ The University may grant provisional or probational acceptance to students whose records do not conform to these guidelines but who do exhibit potential for success.
-(Provisional status for first-time freshmen and students with fewer than 16 transferable college credits, academic probation status for students having at least 16 transferable college credits.
+The University may grant provisional or probational acceptance to students whose records do not conform to these guidelines but who do exhibit potential for success.
+(Provisional status for first-time freshmen and students with fewer than 12 attempted college credits, academic probation status for students having at least 12 attempted college credits.
 See Academic Policies section of this catalog.)